ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp/amp-in-pwa.md

 <script async src="https://cdn.ampproject.org/shadow-v0.js"></script>
 [/sourcecode]

-### How do you know when Shadow AMP is ready to use?
+### How do you know when the Shadow AMP API is ready to use?

 We recommend you load the Shadow AMP library with the `async` attribute in place.
 That means, however, that you need to use a certain approach to understand when the library is fully loaded and ready to be used.